kkgthb/az-playwright-svc-01/README.md

         });
         ```
-* For contrast, here is the equivalent GUI configurator in BrowserStack _(honestly, I prefer the code version myself, especially since I can easily keep it right in the same Git version-controlled codebase as my website's source code, since I can pull in secrets and variables for test variants from Azure App Configuration or Azure Key Vault or a database instead of having to data-load them all into, and trust, BrowserStack's secrets store, since I don't need to deal with a dedicated standalone desktop application (although I do need to have Node.js installed onto my computer and needed a VSCode plugin as a recorder), etc.)_:
+* For contrast, here is a screenshot of the equivalent GUI configurator in BrowserStack:
     * ![Screenshot of setting up a test in Browserstack's desktop application](/README-browserstack-define-screenshot.png)
+    * Honestly, I prefer the code-heavier Playwright version myself, especially since:
+        * I can easily keep it right in the same Git version-controlled codebase as my website's source code.
+        * I can pull in secrets and variables for test variants from Azure App Configuration or Azure Key Vault or a database instead of having to data-load them all into, and trust, BrowserStack's secrets store.
+        * I don't need to deal with a dedicated standalone desktop application _(although I did need to have Node.js installed onto my computer to run the tests on my computer, and I did need a VSCode plugin to help me write the tests)_.

 ---